 II.
-Objectives and Action Items:
+Objectives & Action Items

-Address soil erosion and soil erosion concerns (pages 46-48 in County Water Plan) by planning and implementing a variety of conservation practices.
+Address soil erosion and soil erosion concerns as identified in priority areas of One Watershed, One Plan planning areas by planning and implementing a variety of conservation practices.
 Practices will include Water and Sediment Control Basins, Terraces, Grassed Waterways, and Grade Stabilizing Structures, etc., and vegetative seeding will help protect the structural integrity of these practices.

-- Work with landowners/operators with high priority erosion problems to identify their needs, discuss conservation practices alternative and then provide design and construction supervision assistance to install 10 structural practices on 10 tracts. - Use all available information and education methods to promote conservation practice installation.
+- 1. Work with landowners/operators with high priority erosion problems to identify their needs, discuss conservation practices alternative and then provide design and construction supervision assistance to install 10 structural practices on 10 tracts. - 2.
+Use all available information and education methods to promote conservation practice installation.
 Inform them of cost sharing opportunities that may exist and technical assistance available from our local SWCD/NRCS office. - 3.
 Spot check and monitor existing cost shared practices during the contract lifespan to ensure continued function and effectiveness in erosion control and water quality protection. - 4.
-Communicate with State and Federal legislators, County Commissioners, and local agency officials to keep them aware of our programs, services, and funding needs. - a.
-Attend and participate in MASWCD Legislative Day at the Capitol. - b.
-Keep County Commissioners informed of our programs, services and financial needs through our Annual Plan, Annual Report, and Web Site. - 5.
-Participate in the Freeborn Area Soil Health Team to promote the use of soil health practices on working lands. - 6.
+Communicate with State and Federal legislators, County Commissioners, and local agency officials to keep them aware of our programs, services, and funding needs. - 5.
+Attend and participate in MASWCD Legislative Day at the Capitol. - 6.
+Keep County Commissioners informed of our programs, services and financial needs through our Annual Plan, Annual Report, and Web Site. - 7.
+Participate in the Freeborn Area Soil Health Team to promote the use of soil health practices on working lands. - 8.
 Assist landowners to effectively plant native grasses, native wildflowers, pasture mixes, and no-till soybeans by having a no-till drill available for use.

-Address surface water concerns (pages 34-42 in County Water Plan) by working cooperatively with the Greater Blue Earth River Basin Alliance (GBERBA) and local landowners.
+Address surface water concerns as identified in priority areas of One Watershed, One Plan planning areas by working cooperatively with the Greater Blue Earth River Basin Alliance (GBERBA) and local landowners.